Canon R6 vs Olympus E-M5 II

 The Canon R6 and the Olympus E-M5 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-Concerning the storage of imaging data, both the Canon R6 and the E-M5 II write their files to SDXC cards.
-The Canon R6 features dual card slots, which can be very useful in case a memory card fails.
+Concerning the storage of imaging data, both the R6 and the E-M5 II write their files to SDXC cards.
+The R6 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the E-M5 II only has one slot.
 Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Olympus OM-D E-M5 Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.